Milian

-Milian is an [Armenian surname name primarily.
-Many Armenian names end in "IAN or YAN".
-It can also be a Spanish (Milián) and Polish surname: from a reduced form of the Latin personal name Aemilianus (a derivative of Aemilius, a Roman family name probably derived from aemulus ‘rival’).
+Milian is a Spanish (Milián) and Polish surname: from a reduced form of the Latin personal name Aemilianus (a derivative of Aemilius, a Roman family name probably derived from aemulus ‘rival’).
 This was borne by various early saints and hence was widely used throughout Europe as a personal name in the Middle Ages.

 Milian or Milián is a surname.
 Notable people with the surname include: